 Weeds can shade prairie seedlings and result in decreased growth and survival.

-Additionally, frequent mowing can prevent annuals from creating a necessary dense canopy while suppressing native seedlings.
+Furthermore, frequent mowing can prevent annuals from forming a dense canopy that hampers the growth of native seedlings.

 After seeding, aftercare is needed to discourage weeds and encourage the establishment of native species.